ernestmusong/Blog-app/README.md

 # 📖 [Catalog of my things] <a name="about-project"></a>

-**[Catalog of my things]** Blog App is a web application that allows users to create, read, update, and delete blog posts.
-Users can sign up for an account, create new blog posts, and edit or delete their existing posts.
+**[Catalog of my things]** A web application that allows users to create, read, update, and delete blog posts, add and delete comments, like/unlike a post.
+Users can sign up, login, update and cancel their accounts.

 ## 🛠 Built With <a name="built-with"></a>